-Let my experience teaching & tutoring students from age five through adult be your advantage!
+My experience teaching & tutoring students of all ages in a wide variety of subjects can be your advantage!
 As an experienced classroom teacher, I'm certified in Texas to teach general subjects in 4th through 8th grades & all-levels English as a Second Language and music, and I've successfully collaborated with special education colleagues to assist many students with learning disabilities & other needs.
-As I'm a certified professional educator in Texas, you are assured that I have been fingerprinted and h... [more]
+As I'm a certified professional educator in Texas, you are assured that I have been finge... [more]

 Since I was a child, my intuition about numbers, quantities, and mathematical relationships was evident.
 As I grew & learned, it was obvious that I easily understood algebraic & other mathematical principles.
 My course averages in algebra were among the best in my class, I gained a reputation as the one who would finish tests first, and my SAT Math score came out in the top 6% nationwide.
 College algebra courses then synthesized my command of basic operations & expanded my knowledge of higher operations.
 In business, I have constantly applied my knowledge of algebra toward making complex mental computations, formulating financial strategies, and solving a variety of problems quickly.
 This background has enabled me to assist many middle school, high school, and college students with algebra through tutoring & classroom support.

 A long time mathematician, I exhibited unusual talent from an early age, excelled in algebra during high school, scored in the top 6% on the SAT math section, and further developed my algebra skills in college.
 Throughout various careers, I have effectively applied my algebra skills toward streamlining my work.
 I have since used my knowledge of the K-12 math curriculum & current best instructional practices to successfully tutor many elementary, middle school, high school, and college students in algebra, geometry, and trigonometry, improving their algebraic thinking & preparing them well for higher mathematics